 POLICY Council will make available a provision of \$10,000 (ten thousand dollars) in its annual budget to provide for a community grants scheme (Community Chest) for local projects.

 Provision of grants will be solely at the discretion of Council.

-OBJECTIVES The intent of this policy is to ensure that the Shire of Mukinbudin Community Chest Grants Scheme is administered in an open, transparent and equitable manner.
-GUIDELINES Applicants must fulfill the following criteria: Must be a not-for-profit organisation within the Shire of Mukinbudin.
-No individual application shall receive in excess of \$1,500 (cash or in-kind).
-Be able to demonstrate community support for the project.
-Applications must be signed by the organisation's President or Deputy President.
-Projects shall be completed within the financial year of receiving the grant.
-Demonstrate capacity to manage and be accountable for the funds and the project.
-Supply copies of quotes for materials and services to deliver the project.
-The aims and objectives of the organisation is primarily the Mukinbudin community.
-HISTORY Updated policy 2020 REVIEW Chief Executive Officer
+OBJECTIVES The intent of this policy is to ensure that the Shire of Mukinbudin transparent and equitable manner.

+Community Chest Grants Scheme is administered in an open,

+GUIDELINES Applicants must fulfill the following criteria:

+- Must be a not-for-profit organisation within the Shire of Mukinbudin.

+- No individual application shall receive in excess of \$1,500 (cash or in-kind).

+- Be able to demonstrate community support for the project.

+- Applications must be signed by the organisation's President or Vice President.

+- Projects shall be completed within the financial year of receiving the grant.

+- Demonstrate capacity to manage and be accountable for the funds and the project.

+- Supply copies of quotes for materials and services to deliver the project.

+- The aims and objectives of the organisation is primarily the Mukinbudin community.

+HISTORY Updated policy 2020